 According to a recent economic impact study done by Elon University students, the economic impact of our work has been amazing.
-Over the first 5 years of our work Alamance County has seen $3,000,000 in positive economic impact … an ROI of over $10.00 for every dollar invested in Sustainable Alamance.
-With 2015 numbers included, this translates into well over $4,000,000 in economic impact for our communities.
+Over the first 9 years of our work Alamance County has seen over $5,000,000 in positive economic impact … an ROI of $11.89 for every dollar invested in Sustainable Alamance.

 But let's be clear, all the numbers and wages and tax savings is NOT why we do this.
 We do this for the following reasons.